chuaweien/PeekingDuck/README.md

 ## Future Works

 Perhaps we can identify movement and classify the moving objects into ["human", "animal", "object"] classes.
-This will be useful for CCTV and surveilance cameras to identify if there are thefts or crimes.
+This will be useful for CCTV and surveilance cameras to identify the different actors in the scene and what they are doing.

+This could also potentially expand into pet monitoring while its owner is away.
+It could send alerts to owner if the camera detects unusual activity with the pet.